 Nathan is a Co-Founder at the Village.
 Previously, he was the venture development manager at the Center for Civic Innovation.
 Between the two roles he has helped accelerate 60 businesses and invest in 15 small business and social entrepreneurs.
 One of his life missions is to help stimulate micro economies in low to moderate-income neighborhoods via cooperative investing.
 Before the Village Micro Fund, Nathan was a valuation analyst at a distressed debt private equity fund where he worked on $1.3bn in transactions.
 He currently serves on the board of the South West Atlanta Growers Cooperative.
 Nathan started his career at Goldman Sachs and is a proud graduate Morehouse College.

-Robin is a co-founder at the Village and class of 2017 at Morehouse College, studying economics and philosophy.
+Robin is a co-founder and philosopher in residence at the Village.
+He is a 2017 graduate of Morehouse College where he studied economics and philosophy.
 Robin is a budding community organizer and sits in the middle of finance and development.
-He's had experience interning at Apple in corporate finance, and at BMO Capital Markets in their real estate investment banking group.
+He is currently working in corporate finance at Apple in Cupertino, CA. He's had experience interning at BMO Capital Markets in their real estate investment banking group.
 He focuses on finance and technology; bridging the gap between the two.

 Our story began in the summer of 2013 in New York City.
 After countless hours of studying and many sleepless nights, Donte and Nate had earned the two spots amongst 250,000+ applications to be interns at Goldman Sachs.
 At the time, Nate was a rising senior at Morehouse, working his second summer with the bank, and Donte was a rising junior at Morehouse, working at Goldman for his first summer.
 The experience that Nate, who comes from the South Dallas town of Desoto,and Donte, from Greenville, South Carolina, had at the bank was both a technical and cultural awakening.
 We spent lots of time meeting new friends and understanding the theory and application of finance.
 One very late night after spending a full day focusing on one aspect of a company's financials, Nate and Donte reflected on their backgrounds and about what they were doing and how it did not seem to have any direct impact on the the "real people" who played such a massive role on where we were.